WladWD/cpp-hpc-primitives/README.md

 High-performance C++23 primitives for low-latency and real‑time systems.

-This repository is structured as a small, focused "standard library replacement" for HFT-style workloads: single/multi-core pipelines, fixed-capacity queues, custom allocators, and shared‑memory IPC, all built with explicit attention to cache behavior, memory ordering, and observability.
+This repository is structured as a small, focused "standard library replacement" for HPC-style workloads: single/multi-core pipelines, fixed-capacity queues, custom allocators, and shared‑memory IPC, all built with explicit attention to cache behavior, memory ordering, and observability.